Seven Vintage Christmas Decorations I Love

 These nostalgic decorations reminds me of the Christmases of my childhood and the good times we had getting the house ready for friends and relatives holiday visits.
 Bringing down the boxes of blown glass ornaments and Christmas decorations and ornaments was as exciting to me as the day itself.

 When we opened the worn cardboard boxes we were visiting old friends.
-There were the printed holiday linens carefully wrapped in tissue paper, the manger pieces, the Bayberry candles that my mother loves, the candles for the windows (although we wouldn't light them until Christmas Eve), the shiny metallic elves, the Holt Howard Winking Santa Mug, the mouse in the clock house, the singing angel and more.
+There were the printed holiday linens carefully wrapped in tissue paper, the manger pieces, the Bayberry candles that my mother loves, the candles for the windows (although we wouldn't light them until Christmas Eve), the shiny metallic elves, the Holt Howard Winking Santa Mug, the mouse in the clock house, the singing angel, and jingle bells for the front door.

 Vintage Shiny Brite Ornaments